-Module Title: Building Information Modelling Level: 6 Credit Value: 20

-Module code: AUR606 Cost Centre: GABE JACS3 code: K100

-Trimester(s) in which to be offered: 1&2With effect from: September 2016

-Office use only:Date approved:September 2015To be completed by AQSU:Date revised:August 2016

-Version no: 2

-New: NewTitle of module being replaced (if any):

-Originating Academic School:

-Applied Science, Computing & Engineering

-Module Leader: Dr Colin Stuhlfelder

-Module duration

-(total hours): 200

-Scheduled learning 48

-& teaching hours

-Independent study hours: 152

-Placement hours: 0

-Status: Core

-Programme(s) in which to be offered:

-BSc (Hons) Construction Technology BSc Civil Engineering Studies levels): None

-Pre-requisites per programme (between
+Module Title: Building Inform Level: 6 Credit Value: 20 Module code: AUR606 Cost Centre : GABE JACS3 code: K100 Trimester(s) in which to be offered: 1&2 With effect from: September 2018 Office use only: To be completed by AQSU: Date ap Date rev Version New: Title of module being replaced (if any): Originating Academic School: Applied Science, Computing & Engineering Mo Module Leader: Dr Colin Stuhlfelder 00 48 52 0 Statu s: Core 0 Pre-requisites per programme (between levels): None

-Module Aims: The module aims to engage students in the history, application and expected development of Building Information Modelling (BIM) in the United Kingdom and beyond as a tool for managing the full cycle of inception, design, construction and onwards through the management of completed project through to its eventual adaptation and deconstruction.
+Module Aims: The module aims to engage students in the history, application and expected development of project management and Building Information Modelling (BIM) in the United Kingdom and beyond.
+These methods being tools for managing the full cycle of inception, design, construction and onwards through the management of completed project through to its eventual adaptation and deconstruction.

-Students will engage with schemes considered to reflect good practice and exemplars of BIM in order to appreciate its widest benefits, as well as considering the barriers to the effective digitisation of the design, construction management and facilities management of schemes and projects.
+Students will engage with schemes considered to reflect good practice and exemplars of construction project management and BIM in order to appreciate its widest benefits, as well as considering the barriers to the effective digitisation of the design, construction management and facilities management of schemes and projects.